Blizzer92/Magic/README.md

 * SDL2_image
 * SDL2_ttf

-## Licence and copyright
+## License and copyright

 Copyright © Sven Jütte

-Magic-Engine is licensed under the MIT license, which can be found in the LICENCE file.
+Magic-Engine is licensed under the MIT license, which can be found in the LICENSE file.

-The project comes bundled with a number of dependencies, each with its own licence.
+The project comes bundled with a number of dependencies, each with its own license.